 - a living list of Children's diseases

-While designing the chat experience, we needed to decide which information will be offered first, which interactions are required by the user in order to obtain help from our assistant.
+While designing the chat experience, we needed to decide which information will be offered first, which interactions are required by the user in order to obtain help from Chiara, the chatbot.
 The 'User Goal Map' shows 4 primary goals (in red), and a series of smaller goals (in green).
 All goals are prioritised in a scale (1 > 3, where 3 is high priority) in order to be built.

 The Prometheus model has been beneficial for providing context and user goals and motivations to the developer.
 Moreover allowed to break down the software engineering process in smaller pieces that could be easily tackled by the designer.

 3. BUILDING THE BOT

 To iterate quickly, the developer leveraged the existing state of the art AI products and Web Services.
 We used Dialogflow, which comes with multiple benefits, such as its ability to integrate into various platforms, and the ability to analyse past conversations to improve future use.

 Chiara required a visual interface to allow user testers to chat seamlessly and our team to experiment more quickly with different approaches.
 We chose for a web-based service called Kommunicate, which easily integrates with Dialogflow and provides some standard User Interface components – links, buttons, cards.

 LEARNINGS FROM USER TESTING

 In line with Helix Centre's Human-Centred Design approach, testing the chatbot with families is fundamental, so we can understand how it works under expected scenarios and test how it works in real scenarios.